dankoo/dankoo.github.io/projects/finalproject.md

 This project was very time consuming and quite frustrating to get it working right, but through trial and error I was able to better my skills in CSS and I was able to work with and befriend such talented peers.
 I truly believe that through this project I was able to learn how much work and effort goes into when creating an application and will be of great use for my future projects!

-Our project can be seen here: https://github.com/get-good/get-good.github.io
+Our project can be seen here:  <a href="https://github.com/get-good/get-good.github.io">https://github.com/get-good/get-good.github.io</a>